temperlang/css-color-4/src/conversion.temper.md

       (1.0 - 0.3127 - 0.3290) / 0.3290,
     ];

-    // sRGB-related functions
+## sRGB-related functions

-    /**
-    * Convert an array of sRGB values where in-gamut values are in the range [0 - 1]
-    * to linear light (un-companded) form.
+Convert an array of sRGB values where in-gamut values are in the range [0 - 1] to linear light (un-companded) form.
+See: https://en.wikipedia.org/wiki/SRGB

-    * Extended transfer function for negative values.
-    */
+Extended transfer function: for negative values,  linear portion is extended on reflection of axis, then reflected power function is used.

     export let linSrgb(rgb: List<Float64>): List<Float64> {
       rgb.map { (val): Float64 =>
         let sign = if (val < 0.0) { -1.0 } else { 1.0 };